 Above: I bought my own floating home last November and had to start all over.
 It’s a funky little fixer upper, but I love living on the water.
 Some mornings I wake up to sea lions roaring and light reflecting off the bay and dappling across my walls.
 I learned some hard lessons with my first garden.
 These days, for edibles, I grow herbs and leafy greens year round.
 I've got a great farmers' market nearby for other produce.
 And for my decorative containers, I use California natives and ornamental grasses.
 These plants stand up to the salty sprays, heavy winds, and occasional fog banks that settle over the water.

-Above: I purchased two wine barrel planters from Goodman's Building Supply in Mill Valley.
-A similar Half Wine Barrel Planter is $20 from Amazon.
-Since the houseboats are so colorful, I wanted to paint the planters Cobalt Blue.
-Luckily, I had a left over can of paint.
+Above: I purchased two wine barrel planters from Goodman Building Supply in Mill Valley.
+A similar Cedar Outdoor Barrel Planter is $34.98 from Amazon.
+Because the houseboats are so colorful, I wanted to paint the planters Cobalt Blue.
+Luckily, I had a left-over can of paint.

 Above: I fill the container up three quarters of the way with planting soil, and then start placing the plants.
 My favorite place to shop for plants is Green Jeans Garden Supply in Mill Valley a couple of miles from my houseboat.
 Have a tall, dramatic plant center and toward the back of the container.
 Then add a mix of color and texture for your middle plants, and cascading plants near the rim.

-Above: I chose ornamental grasses along with California Fuchsia ($8.95 for a four-inch pot from Annie's Annuals) and Yarrow ($5.95 for a four-inch pot, available seasonally, from Annie's Annuals).
-Both of these flowers are California natives, and so are drought tolerant.
+Above: I chose ornamental grasses along with California Fuchsia ($8.95 for a 4-inch pot from Annie's Annuals) and Yarrow ($4.50 for a 4-inch pot, available seasonally, from Annie's Annuals).
+Both of these flowers are California natives, and are drought tolerant.
 They can handle high winds; local bees, butterflies, and hummingbirds will feed on them.

 Make sure that your rooftop containers are not flush against a surface.
 Insert shims under them for air flow.